 Upgrade appliances/fixtures: If you have the budget, consider the appliances that need to be updated and upgraded.
 This is especially important if you are cooking Hari Raya fare at home and not catering.
 Do also look at your lighting fixtures and check if these need to be updated or refreshed.

-Interior Firm: Gene Li Interior Art & Design
+View this project by Gene Li Interior Art & Design